-Wherever we go in the world, we take a responsible attitude with us.
+Wherever we go, Discovery Indochina takes a responsible attitude along.
 That means travelling in a way which both respects and benefits local people, their culture, their economy, and their environment.
-Here are some tips to help you to be a more responsible traveller on your to Southeast Asia.
+While Discovery Indochina has adopted a 1+1+1 charity distribution model, we would also like to help our clients become more mindful and culturally aware travellers as well.
+Here are some tips to help you to be a more responsible traveller on your trip to Southeast Asia.

 Learn some of the local language and don’t be afraid to use it – simple pleasantries will help break the ice.
 Keep practicing, and show the locals that you are making a special effort to learn their language.
 They’ll appreciate it!

-Learn what’s appropriate behavior and body language in the country you’re visiting.
-Think along the lines of the concept of “saving face” in Asia or giving the thumbs up in western or central Europe.
+Learn the appropriate behaviour (including body language!) in the country you’re visiting.
+Think along the lines of the concept of “saving face” in Asia, or giving the thumbs up in western or central Europe.

 Support locally owned businesses, hotels, restaurants, and other services.
 Eat local food and drink local brands and brews.
 Use public transport, hire a bike, or walk where convenient – you’ll meet local people and get to know the place.
 Use our local travel practices as a guideline.